refined-bitbucket/refined-bitbucket/README.md

 ## Current features

 -   Adds syntax highlighting for pull requests and commits.
 See the full list of enabled languages [here][prismjs-languages], and then [here][language-ext].
 [Test them here](http://prismjs.com/test.html).
 Missing any language?
 [Let me know](https://github.com/refined-bitbucket/refined-bitbucket/issues) or submit a pull request!
+-   New button on diffs that expands every expandable section in the diff, with only one click!
 -   Double click on a word to highlight all occurrences.
 -   ~~Block pull request merging without a minimum number of approvals (defaults to 2 minimum approvals).~~ Removed.
 [Implemented natively by Bitbucket with "merge checks"](https://confluence.atlassian.com/bitbucketserver/checks-for-merging-pull-requests-776640039.html)
 -   Key binding feature, which allows for quicker navigation through pull requests.